Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 Now `swapon -s` should report that the new file (`/swapfile2`) is used as swap.

 7. Then edit `/etc/fstab` and replace `/swapfile1` with `/swapfile2` (no other
-changes) so that the new swapfile will be used after the next reboot.
+changes) so that the new swap file will be used after the next reboot.
 DON'T SKIP THIS!

 8. OPTIONAL: Reboot the machine.

-9. Finally, if everything looks good, delete the previous swapfile (`sudo rm /swapfile1`).
+9. Finally, if everything looks good, delete the previous swap file (`sudo rm /swapfile1`).